-1.12 Areas of the building to which access was not available:
+1.12 Areas of the building to which access was not available: External boiler room and first floor store not available.
+1.13 If applicable, state which flats were sample inspected: Flat 5 sample inspected.

-Electrical intake cupboard, boiler cupboard, stores not accessible due to non-standard keys being required.

-1.13 If applicable, state which flats were sample inspected:

-No rooms sample inspected.
-No residents available.

-2. The Occupants

-2.1 Management Extent

-Partially Managed Building - Manager or Senior Staff Not Onsite Regularly

-2.2 Details of any onsite Management

-Staff present on site Monday-Friday.
+2. The Occupants 2.1 Management Extent Partially Managed Building - Manager or Senior Staff Not Onsite Regularly 2.2 Details of any onsite Management Staff present on site Monday-Friday.
 1 Day staff and 1 sleeping night staff in a different building on site.
-No weekend staff present.

-2.3 Person managing fire safety in the premises

-All support workers manage the fire safety in the premises.

-2.4 Person consulted during the fire risk assessment
+Staff on site are employees of Futures.
+2.3 Person managing fire safety in the premises All support workers manage the fire safety in the premises.
+2.4 Person consulted during the fire risk assessment Resident of Flat 5.

-None

-2.5 Number of occupants (maximum estimated)

-2.6 Approximate maximum number of employees at any one time

-Occasional staff attendance expected - Low numbers anticipated.

-2.7 Number of members of the public (maximum estimated)

-Residential Block - Low numbers of visitors expected at any one time.

-2.8 Identify any people who are especially at risk (Sleeping Occupants, Disabled Occupants, Occupants in remote areas and Lone Workers, Young Persons, Others)

-The building will have sleeping occupants.
+2.5 Number of occupants (maximum estimated) 6 2.6 Approximate maximum number of employees at any one time Occasional staff attendance expected - Low numbers anticipated.
+2.7 Number of members of the public (maximum estimated) Residential Block - Low numbers of visitors expected at any one time.
+2.8 Identify any people who are especially at risk (Sleeping Occupants, Disabled Occupants, Occupants in remote areas and Lone Workers, Young Persons, Others) The building will have sleeping occupants.
 This is a supported living home, and there may be occupants with varying degrees of physical/mental disability.
 All service users are ambulant and able to self evacuate.

-3. Fire Safety Legislation

-3.1 The following fire safety legislation applies to these premises Regulatory Reform (Fire Safety) Order 2005 3.2 The above legislation is enforced by Cambridgeshire Fire and Rescue Service 3.3 Other key fire safety legislation (other than Building Regs 2000) Housing Act 2004

-3.4 The other legislation referred to above is enforced by Local Housing Authority.

-3.5 Guidance used as applicable to premises and occupation
+3. Fire Safety Legislation 3.1 The following fire safety legislation applies to these premises Regulatory Reform (Fire Safety) Order 2005 3.2 The above legislation is enforced by Cambridgeshire Fire and Rescue Service 3.3 Other key fire safety legislation (other than Building Regs2000) Housing Act 2004 3.4 The other legislation referred to above is enforced by Local Housing Authority.
+3.5 Guidance used as applicable to premises and occupation Sleeping Accommodation 3.6 Is there an alteration or enforcement notice in force?

-Sleeping Accommodation

-3.6 Is there an alteration or enforcement notice in force?

 No information to suggest an alterations or enforcement notice is in place.

-3.7 Fire loss experience (since last FRA)
+3.7 Fire loss experience (since last FRA) None known/reported.

-None known/reported.
+Unknown

 Detailed Risk Assessment Part 2

 A - Electrical Ignition Sources

+A1

 Is the fixed electrical installation periodically inspected and tested, (include dates if known)?

-A label affixed to the fixed electrical installation showed a testing date of May 2019.
+Sticker fixed to the electrical installation showed a test date of May 2019.
 See policy principle.